canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/hard/q4/QuestionText.md

       attribute (in this order)
         - This constructor should be accessible from other classes
 - Methods:
-    - A method called `howManyYears`
-        - It should take no input and return an `int`
-        - It should calculate the amount of years since the **year** when a book was purchased using the current year
-        - This method should be accessible from other classes
+    - A method called `howManyYears` that takes no input and returns an `int`.
+It should calculate the amount of years since the **year** when a book was purchased using the current year.
+This method should be accessible from other classes.

 ## Bookcase Class